leoluga/leoluga/README.md

 ## 👨‍🎓 About Me

-I am a nearly graduated Aerospace Engineering student at the Aeronautics Institute of Technology (ITA) with a strong academic background and hands-on experience in programming and engineering.
+I am a graduated Aerospace Engineer at the Aeronautics Institute of Technology (ITA) with a strong academic background and hands-on experience in programming and engineering.
 I am passionate about space technology, quantitative finance, and full-stack development.
 My journey is driven by curiosity and a desire to apply my skills to real-world challenges.
 Currently, I am interning at Legacy Capital, where I work on a volatility table, applying my skills in Python, C, MATLAB, React, HTML, CSS, and JavaScript.
 As I approach graduation, I am excited to begin my master's degree in physics, focusing on machine learning.

 - **🎓 Education:** Aerospace Engineering at ITA (GPA: 8.9) - Expected Graduation: Dec 2024
 - **🌍 Cultural Exchange:** South Africa - C2 Level English Certification